bitechdev/ResolveSpec/README.md

 **🆕 New in v2.1**: RestHeadSpec (HeaderSpec) - Header-based REST API with lifecycle hooks, cursor pagination, and advanced filtering.

+**🆕 New in v3.0**: Explicit route registration - Routes are now created per registered model for better flexibility and control.
+OPTIONS method support with full CORS headers for cross-origin requests.

 ![slogan](./generated_slogan.webp)

 ## Table of Contents